Skip to main content

 If your capture is failing with an "unhandled query" error, some SQL query is present in the binlog which the connector does not (currently) understand.

 In general, this error suggests that the connector should be modified to at least recognize this type of query, and most likely categorize it as either an unsupported DML Query, an unsupported Table Operation, or something that can safely be ignored.
-Until such a fix is made the capture cannot proceed, and you will need to tear down and recreate the entire capture so that it restarts from a later point in the binlog.
+Until such a fix is made the capture cannot proceed, and you will need to backfill all collections to allow the capture to jump ahead to a later point in the binlog.

 Metadata Errors